lukasz-staniszewski/ml-algorithms-scratch/README.md

 + Implementation of minimax algorithm (without pruning) and use of it in Tic-Tac-Toe game.

-#### IV. <a href="https://github.com/lukasz-staniszewski/ml-algorithms-scratch/blob/main/svm-classification/svm_classification.ipynb"> MACHINE LEARNING WITH SVM FOR IRIS CLASSIFICATION. </a>
+#### IV. <a href="https://github.com/lukasz-staniszewski/ml-algorithms-scratch/blob/main/svm-classification/svm_classification.ipynb"> MACHINE LEARNING WITH SVM FOR IRIS CLASSIFICATION </a>

 + Implementation of model, method teaching linear SVM, optimazation of hiperparameters using gradient descent and classification on IRIS dataset.

-#### V. <a href="https://github.com/lukasz-staniszewski/ml-algorithms-scratch/blob/main/naive-bayes-classification/naive_bayes.ipynb"> NAIVE BAYES CLASSIFIER FOR WINE DATASET WITH CROSS VALIDATION. </a>
+#### V. <a href="https://github.com/lukasz-staniszewski/ml-algorithms-scratch/blob/main/naive-bayes-classification/naive_bayes.ipynb"> NAIVE BAYES CLASSIFIER FOR WINE DATASET WITH CROSS VALIDATION </a>

 + Implementation of Naive Bayes Classifier, use of it for Wine dataset classification and checking its correctness with k-fold cross validation.